Now that you've decided to go through Recruitment...

 STEP 3 - Compile and Distribute Information Packets

-Before compiling information packets, verify with your Reference and Letter of Support writers of each sorority to see what they require and what your specific college requires - PAPER PACKETS OR DIGITAL PACKETS.
+Before compiling information packets, verify with your Reference and Letter of Support writers of each sorority what they require and what your specific college requires - PAPER PACKETS OR DIGITAL PACKETS.

-Your information packet should consist of a resume, transcript and photographs.
+Your information packet should consist of a resume, transcript, photographs and a cover letter.

 Deliver or email your information packet to each Reference writer and Letter of Support writer as early as possible.
 It will take her time to complete your reference form.
 For sororities that request paper information packets, it is suggested to place all materials in a large envelope and mail or deliver to the writer(s).
 For sororities that request electronic submissions, attach your resume, transcript and photos and send by email to your writer(s).